tanjoewel/TMS/README.md

   - User table set up in database
   - Get profile API (frontend and backend)
   - Update profile API (frontend and backend)

+Add feature so that unauthorized redirect to login

+- Detect no rights -> refresh screen

+### Code review notes

+- No need to check that the user exists in the database first before checking groups
+- Be aware of oversplitting of routes.
+For this project it seemed natural to split the routes into users, groups, and profile.
+This is not wrong, but it over splitting of routes can lead to a few issues
+  - Ownership
+  - Git merge conflicts